thoughtbot/backbone-js-on-rails/book/models_and_collections/filters_and_sorting.md

     // If we just assign filteredCollection to baseCollection, either:
     //
     // 1. baseCollection does not have #teardown, so calling it blows up.
-    // 2. baseCollection does have #teardown, and we tear it down while filtering,
+    // 2. baseCollection does have #teardown, and we tear it down while
-    //    breaking the chain from its parent.
+    //    filtering, breaking the chain from its parent.
 Oops.
     //
-    // So, produce a filtered copy that initially contains all member elements. this.filteredCollection = this.baseCollection.filtered(function() { return true; });
+    // So, produce a filtered copy that initially contains all member elements. this.filteredCollection = this.baseCollection.filtered(
+      function() { return true; });
   },

   applyFilter: function() {